Warwick Castle Visit

 The Princess Tower

 Okay so I’ve never been known to admire a Princess and this “entertainment” sort of does my feminist head in.
+It is utterly sexist and exclusionary as they don’t allow boys in.

 A few of the Princess Tower rules: